Kracken256/quix/docs/docs/ir/delta.md

 requirements.
 Packets are used to represent data structures in memory.
 They lack methods and are not self-referential.
 Data fields are always public and mutable.
 Bitfields are supported.
 All fields in a packet are addressable and dereferenceable with well-defined behavior, including bitfields.
-Fields may not have a default value.
+Fields can not have a default value.
 All initializations must be explicit.

 The following properties classify packets: